The Classic Paris Guide

 Power lunchers from the publishing and political worlds tend to pack out the black booths at this discreet, hard-to-find spot (it’s pricey, so an expense account helps).
 They come for the fresh seafood, and the fact that 21 feels more like a private club than a restaurant.
 Photography by Jules Morgan

-Bistro Paul Bert is what any French restaurant ought to be: It features old-school yet understated décor, simple but solid food at reasonable prices (including an excellent entrecôte), and brusque waiters.
-Don’t skip dessert, particularly the not-too-sweet Tarte Tatin.
+Bistrot Paul Bert is what any French restaurant ought to be: It features old-school, understated décor; simple but solid food at reasonable prices (including an excellent entrecôte); and brusque waiters.
+Don’t skip dessert, particularly the not-too-sweet tarte tatin.